Peter Boehm: Career

 A career diplomat, Boehm has served as assistant deputy minister for the Americas, North America, and consular affairs at the Department of Foreign Affairs and International Trade, where he was also the department's first chief political/economic officer.
 From 1997 to 2001 he was ambassador and permanent representative to the Organization of American States (OAS).
 From 2001 to 2004 he was minister (political and public affairs) at the Canadian Embassy in Washington.

 He has held a variety of positions at the department and has also been assigned to the Canadian Embassies in Havana and San José.
 In 1993 he received the Canadian Foreign Service Officer Award for his contribution to the establishment of peace in Central America.
 In the Americas, he served as national summit coordinator for the Santiago and Québec City Summits, special envoy for the OAS Democratization Mission in Peru and personal representative (sherpa) of the prime minister for the Mar del Plata Summit in 2005.

 From 2005 to 2008 he was the senior official responsible for the North American Leaders' Summits.
 He is a recipient of the Outstanding Achievement Award, the most prestigious award in the Public Service of Canada.
 From 2008 to 2012 he was Canadian ambassador in Berlin.
 In November 2012 he was appointed associate deputy minister (and later, senior associate deputy minister) of Foreign Affairs.

 He was the deputy minister of international development from March 2016, and in June 2017 he was appointed as the deputy minister for the G7 Summit.

 Boehm retired from the public service in September 2018 and was appointed to the Senate in early October.
 He represents Ontario in the upper chamber.

+He was chair of the Canadian Senate Standing Committee on Foreign Affairs and International Trade in the 45th Canadian Parliament.